GeoscienceAustralia/BAL/docs/userguide/writing_documentation.rst

 Things you have to have to be able to help with documentation:

 * A GitHub account
-* A fork of the pacsafe-doc branch (only if you do not have commit access to the main repository)
+* A fork of the BAL repository (only if you do not have commit access to the main repository)

 Creating a GitHub account is done by clicking on the :guilabel:`Sign up for free`